 my own, with a VIN: a vehicle identification number that goes on and on,

-therefore, i believe with evidence in infinity, that it exists, because numbers would
+per singulos dies, to believe with evidence in infinity, that it exists, because numbers would not exist unless

-quantity, after all, is part of logic. it must be formal.
+quantity, after all, is part of logic. a parallel, it must be formal.

 infinity, because infinity can only be counted once, of course.